Internships, Volunteering, and Unpaid Work

 Further, public sector employers may not allow their own current employees to volunteer, without compensation, additional time to do the same work for which they are employed.
 This means that if an individual is employed as a research assistant, s/he may not perform additional hours of the same or similar research assistant duties without compensation.
 Similarly, if an individual was previously employed as a research assistant, s/he cannot continue the same duties without pay after the paid employment period ends.
 Also, labor laws referenced above note that a person is considered an employee (and must be paid and have work authorization) if s/he is performing a job that is normally paid.
 As such, it’s not legal to work as a volunteer in positions at NC State University that are normally paid.

-In sum, a volunteer is a person who donates his or her service for religious, charitable, civic, or humanitarian purposes to nonprofit organizations.
+A volunteer is a person who donates his or her service for religious, charitable, civic, or humanitarian purposes to nonprofit organizations.
 Because volunteers give their service freely without any anticipation of compensation, they are not considered employees of the nonprofit organizations that receive their service.
 Therefore, F-1 and J-1 international students do not need work authorization to participate in a true volunteer experience as defined in this section.
 Some examples of true, legal volunteering are listed below:

 - Sorting and repackaging food at a food pantry (for example at the Food Bank of Central and Eastern North Carolina.